gamecubate/entity-extras-1/README.md

 # Installation
 * Just plop those entities you need into your lib/game/entities folder.
 Be careful to not overwrite existing files.
 * Use in WM at will.
+A test level is included with the pack, inside lib/game/level.
 * Read the source code headers to better understand usage and options.

 # Info